 As the sequence of events leading up to a hazardous situation escalate, the opportunity to respond diminishes.
 Warning systems function to elicit an appropriate avoidance response from the driver (see Figure 1).
 To achieve this, the warning signal needs to attract the driver's attention (detection) and inform them of the situation.
 The driver then needs to understand the signal (identification), choose an appropriate response (decision) and take action (response).
 The entire perception-response sequence needs to be completed before a conflict becomes unavoidable.
 For high-priority warnings, the time between warning signal onset and crash event may be around 2 seconds.
 This leaves very little margin for delay or error.
-This perception response sequence becomes fast and reflexive for very well practiced driving behaviours and the sequence may be slower for situations and responses that are unexpected or less familiar to the driver.
+This perception response sequence may be slower for situations and responses that are unexpected or less familiar to the driver.